The Rocket Richard Riot - 55 Years Later

 By 1955 (RL - Try 1930!), the Montreal team, referred to as "the Flying Frenchmen" in newspaper sports sections all over North America, was established as the model of the NHL system.
 Montreal had a few outstanding Anglo players such as Doug Harvey, the all-star defenseman, and Dickie Moore, the reliable winger.
 But the core of the team was Gallic: Bernie "Boom-Boom" Geoffrion, the first to perfect the slap shot; Jacques Plante, the first goalkeeper to wear a mask; the regal center-man, Jean Beliveau; prize rookie Henri Richard and, most prominently, right wing Maurice Richard, the face and symbol not only of a hockey team, but of an entire province, Le Belle Quebec, in all its pride.

-Eventually Maurice Richard was christened "the Rocket," yet the elder Richard did not barge into the NHL in the manner of Wayne Gretzky, and more recently, Sidney Crosby.
-As a junior he was considered injury prone (RL - Rocket was considered a top rank prospect, but had suffered three key injuries in three seasons.), and when he finally reported to the Canadiens as a rookie, he was rehabilitating from a broken leg.
+Eventually Maurice Richard was christened "the Rocket," (and later his kid brother Henri "the Pocket Rocket") yet the elder Richard did not barge into the NHL in the manner of Wayne Gretzky, and more recently, Sidney Crosby.
+As a junior he was considered injury prone (RL - Rocket was considered a top rank prospect, then suffered two key injuries.), and when he finally reported to the Canadiens as a rookie, he was rehabilitating from a broken leg.
 At first management feared that he would never be fast enough to fly with the other French stars, and the Montreal front office considered releasing him.

 Instead, they gave him a second chance (RL - I'd suggest he earned it with 11 points in 16 games!), placing him on a line with two experienced veterans, left wing Hector "Toe" Blake and center Elmer Lach.
 The youngster, who had been the last man to make his junior team, flourished.
 The media nicknamed the trio "the Lamplighter Line," for the frequency for which the right goal light flashed for them.
-(RL - "The Old Lamplighter was Toe Blake's nickname, the line itself of Lach and Blake, with Joe Benoit, had been dubbed the "Punch Line" one season prior to Richard's inclusion on it).
-When Richard scored an unprecedented 50 goals in 50 games during the 1945-46 (RL - it was in 1944-45) season, the name "Rocket" was attached to him forever.
+(RL - "The Old Lamplighter was Toe Blake's nickname, the line itself was dubbed the "Punch Line").
+When Richard scored an unprecedented 50 goals in 50 games during the 1945-46 (RL - 2 seasons later.) season, the name "Rocket" was attached to him forever.

 The names his opponents called him were far less printable.
 His will to win knew few bounds, literally.